kingo132/GPD-Win-Max-Hackintosh/README.md

   * Seems fixed by Sleep/Hibernate problem
 * Thunderbolt 3 is not driven - need to modify SSDT and BIOS configuration, may be the device path is TDM0? or TRP0?
 RP09?
 RP01?
 RP05?
   * Testing 20201025: The [Belkin Thunderbolt™ 3 Express Dock HD](https://www.belkin.com/us/p/P-F4U095/) works perfectly when plugged before powerup the system.
 However, it does not support hotplug.
 I'm wondering if the thunderbolt is already driven.
 Although the thunderbolt information in the system report is: Thunderbolt: No drivers are loaded.
 I also tested an External GPU Enclosure (Aorus Gaming Box + Asrock 5500XT Mini).
 The LED light in EGPU glows successfully.
 However, the startup process hangs on gIOScreenLockstate.
 I got the EGPU path on Window 10.
 It is PciRoot(0x0)/Pci(0x7,0x0)/Pci(0x0,0x0)/Pci(0x1,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0).
 I tried to add the EDID of Built-in and External Display.
 No luck, still hangs.
   * I'm more and more certain that despite the No drivers are loaded report in system info, the thunderbolt 3 is working out of box.
 It's IOReg path is TRP0.
 But it does not support hotplug, you must plug the thunderbolt device before system boot.
-I also tried several thunderbolt hotplug SSDT patchs and all of them failed.
+I also tried several thunderbolt hotplug SSDT patches and all of them failed.
 May be need to programming SSDT yourself to enable thunderbolt hotplug.
 Also I don't know how to let system info display thunderbolt information although this may be useless.
 * HDMI port is not working - maybe it will not work because Apple framebuffer driver does not have a HDMI port on this CPU
 * iStat Menu can not read the temperature of CPU.
 I don't know if this is due to VirtualSMC does not support this CPU, or need to modify SSDT.
   * It is an iStat Menu Sensor Mapping problem.
 Maybe we can modify the code of VirtualSMC base on the SMC dump of MacbookPro16,2.
 Or have to use HWMonitorSMC2.app instead.
   * VirtualSMC currently does not support MacBookPro16,2.
-You can wait VirtualSMC to update or modify the code of VirtualSMC yourself.
+You can wait for VirtualSMC to update or modify the code of VirtualSMC yourself.
   * Fixed by changing SMBIOS to MacbookAir9,1
 * System may randomly crash with panic: "EL[0] was invalidated!!"@icl/sched5/IGHardeareCommandStreamer.cpp:64.
 This is an IGPU driver problem.
 Currently don't know how to fix this.
 Have tried platform/device id 01005D8A/538A0000 and 0000528A/528A0100.
 Both will crash.
   * Solution: Set SMBIOS to MacbookAir9,1 and set platform/device id to 01005C8A/5C8A0000.
 Remove Unifiedmem from config.plist..